brendobrendo/monkey_kingdom/README.md

 ### 4. Core Mechanics

 #### 1. Data Export Format
-- All game state exports, including monkey profiles, tribal events, and simulation snapshots, will be in **YAML format** for readability and structured analysis.
+- All game state exports, including monkey profiles, tribal events, and simulation snapshots, will be in **YAML format** for readability and structured analysis by ChatGPT when it is copy and pasted.

 #### 2. Territorial Battles
 - Battles will function similarly to **Risk**, using a probabilistic system where larger armies have a higher chance of success.